 Mark Hurd, one of the rumored leading contenders to replace Steve Ballmer as chief executive of Microsoft, says he is "not planning" to leave Oracle.

 Fashion retailer Burberry says chief creative officer Michael Bailey will take on the additional role of CEO when current chief Angela Ahrendts departs for Apple next year.

 Why did Jack Dorsey, who has been chairman of Twitter since October 2008, give fellow cofounder Ev Williams voting control of his stake in the company?

-The CEO of Tesla explained in a blog post why a Model S burst into flames this week, insisting that the electric cars are still safer than internal combustion vehicles.
+Tesla CEO Elon Musk explained in a blog post why a Model S burst into flames, insisting that the electric cars are still safer than internal combustion vehicles.

 The president of Barilla told a radio station he didn't want gay families in advertisements, and now the pasta company faces a boycott.